innovyze/Open-Source-Support/01 InfoWorks ICM/01 Ruby/01 InfoWorks/0060  - ODIC and SQL, Ruby  Scripts for Importing InfoSewer to ICM/readme.md

 - SET calculate wet well area.sql: Calculates area information from diameters imported from InfoSewer

 **Links**
-- Find_Pumps.sql: Identifies pumps in the model
+- Find_Pumps.sql: Converts conduits to pumps in the model
 - SET pump on and off.sql: Calculates and sets the on and off levels for pumps
 - SET number_of_barrels.sql: Calculates and sets the number of barrels for pipes
-- SET FM roughness to Mannings.sql: Sets the roughness coefficients for forcemains
+- Use full solution for forcemains.sql: Sets parameters to use full solution
+- Use forcemain solution for forcemains.sql: Sets parameters to use forcemain solution

 **Subcatchments**
 - Create_Subcatchments.sql: Creates subcatchments in the model